Code-Institute-Submissions/thecoffeepalate/README.md

 * Imediate payment of the order through credit card, [Stripe](https://stripe.com/en-nl "Stripe") and [Paypal](https://www.paypal.com/nl/home "Paypal")
 * Carousel on [TheLab] page with information on different brewing methods
 * Updates Terms&Conditions under the [GDPR](https://gdpr-info.eu/ "GDPR") on how user data is used
+* Implement an interactive shopping cart so the user can visualize in real-time his/her order and correspondant pricing

 ---